 Maintain your gas lines

-As part of your natural gas service, we maintain the pipelines and meter leading up to your property.
+As part of your natural gas service, we maintain the pipelines and meter near your property.
 You’re responsible for maintaining all the gas lines on your side of the meter.

 Such customer-owned gas lines include all piping that goes:

-- From a curbside gas meter to your property (when the meter is not right beside your home or business).
+• From a curbside gas meter to your property (if the meter is not right beside your home or business).

-- From your meter underground to a building, pool/spa heater, barbecue, stove or other gas equipment.
+• From your meter to underground piping to a building, pool/spa heater, barbecue, stove or other gas equipment.

 Prevent unsafe conditions

-To have utility-owned gas lines marked for free, always contact DigAlert at 811 or digalert.org at least two working days before digging.
+To have utility-owned gas lines marked for free, contact DigAlert at 811 or digalert.org.
+Please contact DigAlert at least two working days before digging.

 NOTE: If you own a master-metered gas line system, the U.S. Department of Transportation requires you to notify your tenants of this information.
 You may do so by keeping this notice posted continuously in a common area frequented by your tenants.